 Botin bought Head of a Young Woman in 1977 in London at the Marlborough Fine Art Fair and he claimed that Spain has no jurisdiction over the work of art.
 One of his arguments in court was that he kept the painting on his yacht the entire time he owned it, meaning it was never actually in Spain.

-The validity of these claims, however, are unverified.
+The validity of these claims, however, is unverified.
 Still, Botin told the New York Times in October 2015, “This is my painting.
 This is not a painting of Spain.
 This is not a national treasure, and I can do what I want with this painting.”

-While Botin was in trial, the painting was kept at the Reina Sofia Museum and although the public institution is autonomous, it relies heavily on the Spanish Ministry of Culture and therefore, it is part of the state.
+While Botin was on trial, the painting was kept at the Reina Sofia Museum and although the public institution is autonomous, it relies heavily on the Spanish Ministry of Culture and therefore, it is part of the state.

-According to a Times’ report, in addition to filing an appeal, Botin allegedly met with the former Spanish culture minister Jose Guirao to potentially strike a deal where the businessman would receive a lesser sentence if he relinquishes ownership of Head of a Young Woman to the state.
+According to a Times report, in addition to filing an appeal, Botin allegedly met with the former Spanish culture minister Jose Guirao to potentially strike a deal where the businessman would receive a lesser sentence if he relinquishes ownership of Head of a Young Woman to the state.

 About the Painting